Andrew Jackson Foundation Board

-In 1992, Marees transitioned to the Harpeth Hall School to start a Spanish language program in the middle school, where she later became Co-Department Chair of World Languages.
-Leading Winterim trips and middle school immersion trips led to continued travel and study.
-While at Harpeth Hall, Marees was a recipient of the Lulu Hampton Owen Chair for Excellence in Teaching.
+In 1992, Choppin transitioned to the Harpeth Hall School to start a Spanish language program in the middle school, where she later became Co-Department Chair of World Languages.
+Leading winterim trips and middle school immersion trips led to continued travel and study.
+While at Harpeth Hall, Choppin was a recipient of the Lulu Hampton Owen Chair for Excellence in Teaching.
 Serving on the Harpeth Hall Board of Trust, she was actively affiliated with corresponding professional organizations, and she coached the middle school golf team.

-Marees is married to Walker, a retired financial executive, and they have a married son, Will, 36, and who is General Counsel for MDHA, and she has a stepdaughter Laura, who has a 5-year-old son, Gray, and a stepson, Brian, who has a 7-year-old daughter, Pressley.
-Marees enjoy playing golf, reading and vacationing in Sarasota.
+She is married to Walker, a retired financial executive, and they have a married son, Will, 36, and who is General Counsel for MDHA, and she has a stepdaughter Laura, who has a son, Gray, and a stepson, Brian, who has a daughter, Pressley.
+Choppin enjoys playing golf, reading and vacationing in Sarasota.

-Jeff is about to complete terms of service on the board of the American Battlefields Trust.
+He has served two complete terms on the board of the American Battlefields Trust.

 Karl Dean served as Mayor of Nashville and Davidson County from 2007 to 2015.
 Prior to his time as Mayor, Dean served as Nashville’s Director of Law and Public Defender.
 He has taught at Vanderbilt, Belmont and Boston universities.

-A.J. is a long time Mentor-in-Residence for Johns Hopkins Technology Ventures.
-In this role, A.J. mentors Johns Hopkins University faculty on strategies to commercialize innovative university research.
+He is a long time Mentor-in-Residence for Johns Hopkins Technology Ventures.
+In this role, Donelson mentors Johns Hopkins University faculty on strategies to commercialize innovative university research.
 He applies a customer discovery approach along with tailored strategies to develop awareness and support for research from a broad range of stakeholders, including government, nonprofit organizations and private sector companies.

 Dwight “D.J.”
 Farris is a native Tennessean, born and raised in Lebanon just east of Nashville.
 He became a licensed Realtor at the age of 20 while attending Lipscomb University.
 He received a B.A. in business from Lipscomb and an MBA from Middle Tennessee State University.
 In 2020, he was Chair of the Tennessee Prayer Breakfast, which normally draws 800 participants and features speakers including the governor, dignitaries and celebrities.
-Currently D.J. is a Broker with Pilkerton Realtors in Nashville.
-Governor Bill Lee appointed D.J. to the Tennessee Real Estate Commission in 2020.
-An avid hunter and lover of Tennessee history, D.J. lives with his wife Kella and their two children in the Oak Hill neighborhood in Nashville.
+Currently Farris is a Broker with Pilkerton Realtors in Nashville.
+Governor Bill Lee appointed him to the Tennessee Real Estate Commission in 2020.
+An avid hunter and lover of Tennessee history, He lives with his wife, Kella, and their two children in the Oak Hill neighborhood in Nashville.

 Irwin E. Fisher